joaodlf/joaodlf/content/post/sql-python.md

 You'll notice `new()` uses a basic cursor, but `get_by_id()` uses a cursor with a **class row factory**, which means the returning row will be of type `User`.
 Nifty.

-`new_user_repo()` is the function we use in our hypothetical business logic, the implementation itself if never exposed:
+`new_user_repo()` is the function we use in our hypothetical business logic, the implementation itself is never exposed:
 ```python
 from user.repository import *